 At the end of the day, if international people are not reaching you, you need to appoint credible people as head of regulatory bodies who reach out to them, who pre-emptily take measures, rather than reacting to what is happening.
 If you were in contact with them in last 8-months, you would know 6-months in advance, what’s happening?

-There are two sides of this too.
+There are two sides to this too.
 We cry foul and talk about conspiracies.
 We must understand, others only conspire due to our internal weaknesses.
 The fact of the matter is, institutionally, Pakistan was not prepared for it.
-Institutionally, we don’t have right people to do the economic diplomacy with the world.
+Institutionally, we don’t have right people to do economic diplomacy with the world.

 Because of that, it is now been given unnecessary media hype, both in Pakistan and outside the country.
 Even in FATF, who was representing Pakistan?
 Finance and Foreign Minister were tweeting separately.
 It is a specifically technical matter.
 Governor SBP should be authorized to deal with it.

 But, we have made it a political issue, so people are doing point-scoring over it.
 World has changed now, eight countries have merged their foreign offices with their trade ministries, because, foreign policy has now become a trade policy.
 But, since we have security led foreign policy, then we only have training in it.